What age does a car become a classic?

 It takes more than age to make a car a true classic.
 After all, the Renault Laguna is old but you wouldn’t necessarily say it’s desirable.
 The main characteristics that determine the value of a classic vehicle are:

-- Condition — how rusty is the car?
-A classic vehicle that is in excellent condition and safe to drive is highly collectible.
+- Condition: how rusty is the car?
+A classic vehicle that’s in excellent condition and safe to drive is highly collectible.

-How valuable your classic car is will depend on how many of these conditions it meets.
+Exactly how valuable your classic car is depends on how many of these conditions it meets.

 Are any newer cars considered classics?